Analytic approach to $S^1$-equivariant Morse inequalities: Equivariant Hodge theory and analytic Morse inequalities

-Here $p$ runs over all critical points of $f$ while $o$ runs over all critical orbits of $f$ and $L_s^k$ and $\mathcal L_s^k$ are the local representation of $\Delta_s^k$ around $4\rho$-neighbourhood of, respectively, critical points and critical orbits. \end{lem}
+Here $p$ runs over all critical points of $f$ while $o$ runs over all critical orbits of $f$ and $L_s^k$ and $\bar{L}_s^k$ are the local representation of $\Delta_s^k$ around $4\rho$-neighbourhood of, respectively, critical points and critical orbits. \end{lem} In the following section we will compute the values of each term in the right side of the above relation.